Child Tax Credit: Who Qualifies For A Monthly Check?

 Who Qualifies For A Monthly Payment?

 For parents of children up to age five, the IRS will pay $3,600 per child, half as six monthly payments and half as a 2021 tax credit.
 That changes to $3,000 total for each child ages six through 17.
-The IRS will make a one-time payment of $500 for dependents age 18 or fulltime college students up through age 24.READ MORE: Federal Unemployment Benefits Ending Early In Many States
+The IRS will make a one-time payment of $500 for dependents age 18 or fulltime college students up through age 24.READ MORE: Child Tax Credit: What Will The Revised Credit Mean For Families?

 Payments will be based on the modified adjusted gross income (AGI) reflected on a parent or parents’ 2020 tax filing.
 (AGI is the sum of one’s wages, interest, dividends, alimony, retirement distributions and other sources of income minus certain deductions, such as student loan interest, alimony payments and retirement contributions.)
 The amount phases out at a rate of $50 for every $1,000 of annual income beyond $75,000 for an individual and beyond $150,000 for a married couple.
 The benefit will be fully refundable, meaning it will not depend on the recipient’s current tax burden.
 Qualifying families will receive the full amount, regardless of what they owe in taxes.
 There is no limit to the number of dependents that can be claimed.